European shares slip as commodity stocks extend losses

 "There is still the legacy of the weak Chinese data that is hanging over parts of the market today," said Hantec Markets' analyst Richard Perry.

+Satellite companies Eutelsat and SES also weakened after Goldman Sachs downgraded both to "sell" from "neutral".

-However, Actelion rose 4 percent after Europe's biggest biotech firm raised its full-year earnings forecast as sales of a new lung and heart drug beat expectations.
+However, Actelion rose 4 percent after it raised its full-year earnings forecast as sales of its new drug to treat pulmonary arterial hypertension beat analysts' expectations.

-SAP edged up 0.3 percent after Europe's biggest software group said it could accelerate past full-year financial targets in the fourth quarter, as it confirmed the strong quarterly results it had outlined last week.
-A trader said it was time to take profit following the stock's recent buoyant performance.

-Satellite companies Eutelsat and SES both fell more than 4 percent after Goldman Sachs downgraded both to "sell" from "neutral".

-Athens blue-chip index rose 1 percent, outperforming the rest of Europe, as banking stocks were stronger following a Reuters report that recapitalising the country's four main banks will cost less than 20 billion euros.

-"Banks are higher due to press reports suggesting the bill a bit lower from what was initially expected," said an analyst in Greece asking not to be named, noting however that uncertainty remained on the exact terms of the recapitalisation.

 Signs of a Chinese slowdown knocked back European shares in the third quarter, but both the FTSEurofirst and the Euro STOXX 50 remain up by around 5 percent since the start of 2015, helped by supportive measures from the European Central Bank (ECB).